ISSN 0253-2778

 Fengling Qu is currently a master’s student in the Department of Life Sciences and Medicine, University of Science and Technology of China, under the supervision of Prof. Xinfeng Liu.
 Her research mainly focuses on relapse and progression of demyelinating diseases

 Chunrong Tao is currently an Attending Physician in the Department of Neurology, the First Affiliated Hospital of USTC.
 He received his Ph.D. degree in Neurology from the University of Science and Technology of China in 2019.
-His research mainly focuses on epidemiological
+His research mainly focuses on epidemiology

 Wei Hu is currently a Chief Physician in the Department of Neurology, the First Affiliated Hospital of USTC.
 He received his Ph.D. degree in Neurology from Anhui Medical University in 2017.
 His research mainly focuses on the pathogenesis of cerebral collateral circulation and ischemic stroke